 ON clause of the join.

 During collection creation, you can optionally specify a clustering scheme for the columnar index to optimize specific query patterns.
-This decreases the query execution time on scans with predicates matching specified clustering fields.
-If a clustering scheme is specified, documents with the same clustering field values are then automatically stored together on storage during ingestion.
-Then during query execution, our execution engine scans only documents in clusters with predicates that match some or all specified clustering keys, rather than having to scan the entire collection.
+When configured, documents with the same clustering field values are stored together on storage.
+This makes queries that have predicates on the clustering fields much faster since the execution engine can intelligently avoid scanning clusters that it knows do not match the predicates provided rather than having to scan the entire collection.

 - Without clustering, the execution engine might perform a scan of the entire collection using the columnar index, followed by a filter for each predicate.